Arrange a callback

 Due to the delicate nature of the eyes (and their importance) any mistake can result in permanent sight problems.
 Some of the main forms of negligence that might entitle you to be compensated for optician negligence include:

-• Wrong prescriptions.
-Mistakes made following eye tests could mean you’ll be given the wrong strength of glasses or contact lenses.
+• Incorrect prescriptions: Providing wrong lens prescriptions for glasses or contact lenses.
 Over time, these can cause problems like double vision, dry eyes, headaches, eye strain and other conditions.
-In some cases, corrective treatment could help to resolve issues caused by optician negligence.
-However, in others, any damage may be permanent.

-• Laser eye surgery negligence.
-This type of corrective surgery is usually completely successful.
-However, negligence during laser eye surgery can be catastrophic and cause permanent sight damage or astigmatism.
+• Laser eye surgery negligence: Laser eye surgery is usually safe, but negligence during laser eye surgery can lead to permanent vision damage or astigmatism.
+Errors may occur due to improper laser settings, surgical mistakes, or poor aftercare.

 If you have been affected by negligence by an optician, contact us asap to discuss your options.
 We’ll review your case with you for free and let you know what options are available to you.